LukeThomasData/layered-warehouse-architecture/docs/ARCHITECTURE.md

 - Business definitions are enforced centrally and reused downstream
 - Layers are additive and composable
 - Performance optimization occurs at the serving layer, not the transformation layers

+## Production Implementation Note
+In production environments, layers are commonly implemented using execution-ordered schemas (e.g. `00_raw`, `01_staging`, `02_refined`) and environment-specific database or pool naming conventions.

+This repository omits those details intentionally to focus on architectural patterns rather than platform-specific execution mechanics.